 - Fit Bit, Movies, Books, Hobby items, Sports equipment or accessories

-- Bike or other means of transportation which may include a spare key
+- Bike or other means of transportation, which may include a spare key

-- Identification and other important documents
+- Identification and other essential documents

 - Rental agreement and Tenants Insurance